A-Breeze/deploying-machine-learning-models/README.md

 There were various problems installing and using `scikit-learn` specifically.

 - The line `pip install -r requirements.txt` failed, although `scikit-learn` appeared to be in the `pip list` for the venv, it was not accessible from Python.
-- After various experiments, it seems that there is a limit (on my Windows machine) on the length of the path, and `scikit-learn` (or one of its dependencies) was exceeding this limit, wheras the other packages were not.
+- After various experiments, it seems that there is a limit (on my Windows machine) on the length of the path, and `scikit-learn` (or one of its dependencies) was exceeding this limit, whereas the other packages were not.
     - Inspired by: <https://stackoverflow.com/a/56857828>...
     - ...which links to: <https://stackoverflow.com/a/1880453>